suchipi/yavascript/src/api/commands/sleep/sleep.help.md

 # `sleep` - Wait the specified number of milliseconds

-`sleep` and `sleep.sync` block the current thread for at least the specified number of milliseconds, or maybe a tiny bit longer.
+`sleep` and `sleep.sync` block the current thread for at least the specified number of milliseconds, but maybe a tiny bit longer.

-`sleep.async` returns a Promise which resolves in at least the specified number of milliseconds, or maybe a tiny bit longer.
+`sleep.async` returns a Promise which resolves in at least the specified number of milliseconds, but maybe a tiny bit longer.

 `sleep` and `sleep.sync` block the current thread. `sleep.async` doesn't block the current thread.